Table of Contents

-Cloudways Database Manager is not suitable for managing large databases (i.e. larger than 200MB).
-To manage massive databases, please use other Cloudways supported methods such as MySQL remote connections or SSH tunnel for MySQL clients.
+Cloudways Database Manager is unsuitable for managing large databases (i.e. larger than 200MB).
+To manage massive databases, please use other Cloudways-supported methods, such as MySQL remote connections or SSH tunnel for MySQL clients.

-Log In the Cloudways Platform with your credentials.
-Click on Applications in the top menu bar and then select your target application from the list.
+Log in to the Cloudways Platform with your credentials.
+Click on Applications in the top menu bar and select your target application from the list.

-Under Application Management, click on Access Details and click on Launch Database Manager under the MySQL Access option.
+Under Application Management, click Access Details and Launch Database Manager under the MySQL Access option.